winters27/Playlist-to-FLAC-Downloader/README.md

 # Playlist to FLAC Downloader / Converter

-This Python script allows you to download songs from a playlist in Lossless FLAC format using Selenium.
+This Python script allows you to download songs from a playlist in Lossless FLAC format using Selenium and the CapSolver API to automate the solving of CAPTCHAs.

 ![alt text](https://files.catbox.moe/gzo64v.png)